Skip to main content

 infrastructure investments, emergency preparedness, mutual assistance, staff training, community

-coordination, and research—to build a resilient water and wastewater system capable of withstanding fire
+—to build a resilient water and wastewater system capable of withstanding fire

 threats and safeguarding public safety.